-A. An immate of an institution who was sentenced to life imprisonment as the result of the commission of a capital felony, who was convicted of three violent felonies and sentenced pursuant to Sections 31-18-23 and 31-18-24 NMSA 1978 or who was convicted of two violent sexual offenses and sentenced pursuant to Subsection A of Section 31-18-25 NMSA 1978 and Section 31-18-26 NMSA 1978 becomes eligible for a parole hearing after he has served thirty years of his sentence.
+An immate of an institution who was sentenced to life imprisonment [as the result of the commission of a capital felony, who] because he was convicted of three violent felonies and sentenced pursuant to Sections 31-18-23 and 31-18-24 NMSA 1978, or [who] because he was convicted of two violent sexual offenses and sentenced pursuant to Subsection A of Section 31-18-25 NMSA 1978 and Section 31-18-26 NMSA 1978. becomes eligible for a parole hearing after he has served thirty years of his sentence.
 Before ordering the parole of an immate sentenced to life imprisonment, the board shall:

-- (1) interview the inmate at the institution where he is committed; - (2) consider all pertinent information concerning the inmate, including: - (a) the circumstances of the offense; - (b) mitigating and aggravating circumstances;
+- (1) interview the immate at the institution where he is committed: - (2) consider all pertinent information concerning the inmate, including: - (a) the circumstances of the offense; - (b) mitigating and aggravating circumstances;

-- (c) whether a deadly weapon was used in the commission of the offense; - (d) whether the inmate is a habitual offender; - $\mbox{(e) the reports filed under Section} \\ 31\mbox{-}\,21\mbox{-}\,9\mbox{ NMSA 1978; and}$ - (f) the reports of such physical and mental examinations as have been made while in prison;
+(c) whether a deadly weapon was used in the commission of the offense;

+(d) whether the inmate is a habi tual offender:

-- (3) make a finding that a parole is in the best interest of society and the inmate; and - (4) make a finding that the inmate is able and willing to fulfill the obligations of a law-abiding citizen.
+- (e) the reports filed under Section 31-21-9 NMSA 1978; and - (f) the reports of such physical and mental examinations as have been made while in [prison] an institution; - (3) make a finding that a parole is in the best interest of society and the inmate; and - (4) make a finding that the inmate is able and willing to fulfill the obligations of a law-abiding citizen.